-As a general rule, try to keep your presentations under 20 minutes in length.
+As a general rule, try to keep your narrated presentations under 20 minutes in length.
 That equates to approximately 10 to 20 slides per presentation.
-Research conducted by Dr. Maureen Murphy at the University of North Texas found that people enjoyed 20-minute presentations more, learned more information immediately after, and retained more information a month later compared to presentations that were over 60 minutes in length.
-If your presentation is lengthy, consider breaking it into multiple presentations.
+Research conducted by Dr. Maureen Murphy at the University of North Texas found that people enjoyed 20-minute chunked presentations more, learned more information immediately after, and retained more information a month later than presentations over 60 minutes in length.
+If your narrated presentation is lengthy, consider breaking it into more granular chunks.

-Whenever possible, use graphics to tell a story.
-Similar to the intent behind billboard ads, a student should be able to comprehend a slide’s information after a short glance.
+Use graphics wherever possible to tell a story.
+Like the intent behind billboard ads, a student should be able to comprehend information from a slide after a short glance.
 Imagery can help achieve this.
-Illustrating concepts using graphics instead of text will help you reduce text content and improve engagement.
+Incorporating imagery will also help you reduce text content and improve engagement by illustrating concepts using graphics instead of text.

-Finally, if you are using statistics to convey a concept or illustrate a point, consider translating the data into visual representations.
-Be as simple and straightforward as possible, or you risk confusing the audience with too much information.
-However, it is sometimes more effective to share statistics using compelling and descriptive language.
+Finally, consider translating data into visual representations if you use statistics to convey a concept or illustrate a point.
+Be as simple and straight to the point as possible, or you’ll risk confusing the audience with too much information.
+Sometimes, however, it is more effective to share statistics using clear and descriptive language.

 We encourage you to record audio narration for your presentations.
-This is an effective way to incorporate your perspective and expertise to help improve student learning.
+Audio narration is an effective way to incorporate your perspective and expertise to help improve student learning.

-When designing your presentation and recording your audio, please refrain from referencing specific book or course information like page numbers, lesson or unit numbers, and image figure numbers.
-Also, remove any references to the semester or year in your narrations and scripts.
-The reasoning behind this is if the book or course changes, you will not have to re-record your audio narration or change the slide design.
-This will save you a significant amount of time when you revise the course in the future.
+When designing your presentation and recording your audio, please refrain from referencing specific book information like page numbers, lesson/unit numbers, and image figure numbers.
+If the book changes, you will not have to re-record your audio narration or change the slide design.
+This strategy will save you significant time when you revise the course in the future.

-Finally, when designing your presentations, if you want to bounce ideas off of your instructional designer or media strategist, please do so!
+Finally, if you want to bounce ideas off of your instructional designer or media strategist when designing your narrated presentations, please do so!
 We are here to help and thoroughly enjoy working on design projects with you.
-We can provide input on topics ranging from design considerations to engagement strategies.